proplot-dev/proplot/docs/showcase.rst

 Limiting redundancy
 -------------------

-Matplotlib has an “axis sharing” feature – but this only holds the axis limits the same.
-I introduce 4 “levels” of axis sharing, visualized below.
-I also introduce an “axis spanning” label feature.
+Matplotlib has an “axis sharing” feature – but all this can do is hold the axis limits the same.
+ProPlot introduces **4 axis-sharing “levels”**, as demonstrated below.
+It also introduces a new **axis-spanning label** feature, as seen below.

 .. code:: ipython3